Nacho López: Career

 His first professional photograph was of Lazarin del Toro Street in Mexico City in 1933.
 Early in his career, he taught photographic technique at the Central University of Venezuela for a short time, where he also had his first important exhibition of his work in 1948.
 His early photographic work included subjects such as 15 de Septiembre Street, dancers, masks and carnivals as well as teachers’ strikes, Huichol and Cora peoples.

 His main work as a photographer was between 1949 and 1955 when he did photojournalism for Mexican magazines such as Pulso, Mañana, Hoy, Rotofoto, Presente and Siempre!
 At the time, picture magazines were the main source of cultural information and this work gave him the most creative flexibility.
 López wanted to be a movie producer and director and used his years as a photojournalist to illustrate some of his script ideas.
 His focus was most often on everyday life with about half of his photo shoots staged.
 With a bent for social criticism, his work focused more on the negative aspects of Mexico's then-economic development and official claims of a unified Mexican identity.

 By 1957, López found photojournalism too restrictive and moved into working with documentaries, news stories and publicity.
-For the next ten years he made a number of documentaries and award-winning commercials and sort film called Los hombres cultures in 1972.
+For the next ten years he made a number of documentaries and award-winning commercials and short film called Los hombres cultures in 1972.
 Lopez was also the cameraman for the short film Todos somos mexicanos, sponsored by the Instituto Nacional Indigenista and directed by José Arenas.
 Despite some success in film making, he is still best remembered for his photojournalism of the 1950s, despite his brief time in the field.
 Little is written about his film career and while López wrote about his photography experiences, he did not write about his cinematic ones.